diahara07/Sentinel3-Finland-CloudClassification/README.md

 ## A description of the problem to be tackled
  Optical satellite imagery is an indispensable tool for global Earth observation, however the presence of clouds and their associated shadows can create atmospheric obstructions.
 This obscuring of significant portions of the Earth's surface can lead to data gaps needed for consistent land cover and atmosphere montioring.
 Therefore, to effectively make use of high resolution optical data obtained by Sentinel 3, it is crucial to develop accurate automated methods for compensating for these interferences.

 Traditional cloud detection often relies on complex physical models such as Fmask or extensive labeled training datasets, which can be time consuming.
 To address these limtations, this project utilises k-means clsutering, an unsupervised classification method, to classify and mask thick clouds, thin clouds, and cloud shadows within Sentinel-3 OLCI radiance imagery.
 Unsupervised methods are particularly valuable in remote sensing as they can derive patterns directly from the data without prior labeling, offering a flexible solution for automated processing and a flexible solution for diverse environmental conditions.
+(Zhang, Y., & Wu, L. (2012)

 To provide a an assessment of the k means clustering algorithms performance in distinguishing distinct environmental features, the K-Means derived algorithm of clouds is compared against a reference mask generated using the Normalized Difference Water Index (NDWI), a widely recognized spectral index for water detection.
-This comparison offers a quantitative insight into the clustering's ability to accurately differentiate between water and other land cover types, complementing its primary goal of cloud and shadow masking.
+Xu, H. (2006) This comparison offers a quantitative insight into the clustering's ability to accurately differentiate between water and other land cover types, complementing its primary goal of cloud and shadow masking.

 ## A figure illustrating the remote sensing technique: How does Sentinel-3 work?
 ![image alt](https://github.com/diahara07/Sentinel3-Finland-CloudClassification/blob/02ae71d6e95e7a3b5f8a3e826aace469a789d232/images/SENTINEL%203%20FIGURE%20AI.png)